Vennala

-Ernakulam Medical Centre is a multi-speciality hospital located in this suburb.
-World-renowned Center for Marriage Counseling and Teenage Guidance "Consilium Institute of Professional Psychology" (headed by Dr George J. Kaliaden) is located at Palachuvad, next to Vennala.
+Ernakulam Medical Centre (EMC) is a multi-speciality hospital located in this suburb.

 Almeka Medical Centre is a specialists’ centre for skin laser and cosmetic treatments located in this suburb.

 Bharat Petroleum refueling station "Vennala Fuels" also adds value to this township.
 Its proximity to Vyttila bus terminal has been attracting many builders to develop residential neighborhoods across this region.

 There are some bank branches in located there State Bank of India (2branches), Panjab National Bank, Axis Bank.